-The small knot holes that allows some birds to nest in your shed also let bees and wasps in.
-Sheds are an excellent place for wasps to build their net.
+The small knotholes that allow some birds to nest in your shed let bees and wasps in.
+Sheds are an excellent place for wasps to build their networks.

-Wasp nests are sheds are both made from wood.
-Wasps will make the wood into a pulp by chewing it and using their saliva.
-The pulp is spread by the wasps jaws to make the nest larger.
+Wasp nests and sheds are both made from wood.
+Wasps will cause the wood into a pulp by chewing it and using their saliva.
+The wasp’s jaws spread the pulp to make the nest larger.

 Apart from the queens who survive, wasps die during the winter.
-The queens will stay in the nest until the next year.
+The queens will stay in the nest until the following year.

 Not all bees live in hives or large nests.
-Solitary bees often make their own, small nests.
+Solitary bees often make their tiny nests.
 These nests can stay undetected for some time.
-The female makes sure that she has enough nectar and pollen to feed her young.
+The female ensures she has enough nectar and pollen to feed her young.

-The larvae is fed the nectar once they emerge from their eggs.
-The larvae is born just prior to the female dying.
+The larvae are fed the nectar once they emerge from their eggs.
+The larvae are born just before the female dies.
 The larvae may stay in their nest for up to a year before emerging as adult bees.
 These solitary bees are essential as pollinators for many garden plants.

-Woodworm can be detrimental to your shed if it is made of wood.
-Woodworm are the larva of the furniture beetle and can cause huge amounts of damage
+Woodworms can be detrimental to your shed if it is made of wood.
+Woodworm is the larva of the furniture beetle and can cause vast amounts of damage.

-You may notice small holes on the surface of the wood where the beetles have emerged.
-Unfortunately with woodworm, you often dont know until it is too late that you have it as the holes do not appear until the beetles come out as adults.
+You may notice small holes where the beetles have emerged on the wood surface.
+Unfortunately, you often don’t know about woodworm until it is too late that you have it.
+The holes do not appear until the beetles come out as adults.

-If your shed is damp then this is inviting to woodworm.
-As the damp weakens the shed, it allows the larvae to burrow in before emerging as adult beetles.
+If your shed is damp, then this is inviting to woodworm.
+As the wet weakens the shed, the larvae can burrow before emerging as adult beetles.

-Damp can cause lots of damage to sheds, and woodlouse are a sure sign that their is damp in your shed.
+Damp can cause lots of damage to sheds, and a woodlouse is a sure sign of dampness in your shed.

 Woodlouse can be found in damp areas, feeding on debris and rotten wood.
-Woodlouse are crustaceans and do not have a waterproof skin.
+Woodlouse is a crustacean and does not have waterproof skin.

-Although harmless, woodlice do provide a food source for other animals that feed on them, including toads.
+Although harmless, woodlice provide food for other animals that feed on them, including toads.

-To stop woodlice in your shed, make sure that is as damp-proof as possible, and if possible, raised off the ground.
+To stop woodlice in your shed, ensure it is as damp-proof as possible and, if possible, raised off the ground.